schartrand77/mkw2/README.md

 - Upload models from the Upload page (supports STL, OBJ, 3MF) and optionally add a cover image; STL files render in a 3D viewer.
 - Each model gets a shareable page; `/u/{slug}` lists a user's uploads and `/me` jumps to your own page.
 - Carts show weight, material choice (PLA/PETG), and estimated time/energy costs; Stripe's Payment Element keeps checkout on-site when configured.
+- Cart optimizer controls accept real-world X/Y/Z measurements (with a ratio lock toggle) and expose more color inputs for multi-AMS setups.
 - Users receive a verification link by email and can resend it from the signup screen.

 Community comments & moderation